as

 The onStop() method adds the cleanup logic needed when the service stops.

-After implementing these, create a singleton instance called AccountLoginWrapperInstance and use it to expose two equivalent top-level methods: onStartService() and onStopService().
+After implementing these methods, create a singleton instance called AccountLoginWrapperInstance and use it to expose two equivalent top-level methods: onStartService() and onStopService().
 Use these methods for both the service and interactive components to start and stop the Account Login server.

 Copied to clipboard.